ydlover/mindustry_admin/README.md

 Installation
 ============
-* 1) Unzip the published zip anywhere on the hard disk
+## 1) Unzip the published zip anywhere on the hard disk
-* 2) Move the officially published server-release.jar to the directory
+## 2) Move the officially published server-release.jar to the directory
-* 3) Modify the list of server administrators and super administrators in config.ini file, and load these users into the system when the server starts.
+## 3) Modify config.ini
+     mindustryPort mindustry boot port, default 6567
+     mapMangePort map management port, default 6569
+## 4) Configure super administrator
+1. Only need to configure name, no need to configure id, id will be automatically bound when the player logs in.
+2. Ordinary administrators do not recommend modifying admin.json to configure, because incorrect modification will cause all administrator configurations to take effect.
+Please super administrator to configure via /admin xxx in the game.
+3. It is forbidden to manually modify admin.json during game running.
+Please execute the exit command in the console to exit the management program and then modify the file.
-* 4) Start the execution program of the corresponding operating system, such as mindustry_admin_linux_386 -port 6567 -up 6569
+4. Start the execution program of the corresponding operating system, such as mindustry_admin_linux_386
-* 5) Startup parameter description: - Port server port, default 6567, if you do not need to modify you can not enter
-* 6) Startup parameter description: - up map management port, default 6569, if you do not need to modify you can not enter

 Chat room command help
 ===================================